03b ROI Manager in detail

 Load Lookup Table and Spectra Preset

-Loads a result-viewer .preset file created from the result viewer.
+Loads a result-viewer .preset file created from the result viewer with Save Histogram and Spectra Preset (see Save Histogram and Spectra Preset for the save side).

 When the preset is loaded, the GUI asks how it should be applied: